TycheSoftwares/woocommerce-abandoned-cart/woocommerce-abandoned-cart/readme.txt

 * New feature - Abandoned Cart details will now be exported to the User's Personal Data from the Tools -> Export Personal Data menu and it can be erased from Tools -> Erase Personal Data.

-*  Bug Fixed - Some notices are fixed of the debug.log file.
+*  Bug Fixed - Some notices are fixedÂ of the debug.log file.

 = 4.8 (20.03-2018) =
 * This is a minor update to the plugin which contains some bug fixes and requires Database update to include emojis in the email templates.
 We recommend that you take a backup of the database of your store for your piece of mind.